Lakens/statistical_inferences/docs/12-bias.md

 ##     0.2701    0.0125   21.6025   <.001    0.2456    0.2946   77.6031     0.945
 ```

 An alternative technique that also meta-analyzes the *p*-values from individual studies is a *z*-curve analysis, which is a meta-analysis of observed power ([@bartos_z-curve20_2020; @brunner_estimating_2020]; for an example, see [@sotola_garbage_2022]).
-Like a traditional meta-analysis, *z*-curve analysis transform observed test results (*p*-values) into *z*-scores.
+Like a traditional meta-analysis, *z*-curve analysis transforms observed test results (*p*-values) into *z*-scores.
 In an unbiased literature where the null hypothesis is true, we should observe approximately $\alpha$% significant results.
 If the null is true, the distribution of *z*-scores is centered on 0. *Z*-curve analysis computes absolute *z*-values, and therefore $\alpha$% of *z*-scores should be larger than the critical value (1.96 for a 5% alpha level).
 In Figure \@ref(fig:zcurveunbiasednull) *z*-scores for 1000 studies are plotted, with a true effect size of 0, where exactly 5% of the observed results are statistically significant.

 (ref:zcurveunbiasednull) *Z*-curve analysis for 1000 studies with a true effect size of 0 without publication bias.